 Each share of Grace common stock issued and outstanding as of immediately prior to the effective time of the merger that is owned by Grace, Acasti or any subsidiary of Acasti will no longer be outstanding and will automatically be cancelled and will cease to exist without any consideration therefor.
-Each share of MergerCo common stock issued and outstanding as of immediately prior to the effective time of the merger will be converted into and become one validly issued, fully paid and nonassessable share of common stock, par value \$0.0001 per share, of the surviving corporation at the effective time of shares of common stock equal to the number of shares of Grace common stock issued and outstanding as of immediately prior to the effective time of the merger.
+Each share of MergerCo common stock issued and outstanding as of immediately prior to the effective time of the merger will be converted into and become one validly issued, fully paid and nonassessable share of common stock, par value \$0.0001 per share, of the surviving corporation will issue to Acasti a number of shares of common stock equal to the number of shares of Grace common stock issued and outstanding as of immediately prior to the effective time of the merger (other than shares owned by Grace).